David M. Howard Memorial Prize in American Politics

 The David M. Howard Memorial Prize in American Politics recognizes outstanding achievement in graduate research in public policy, political behavior, or public opinion in the U.S. broadly understood.

-Each year, IGS selects one UC Berkeley Ph.D. candidate (who is ABD) to receive the award, which includes a cash prize of $2000.
+Each year, IGS selects one UC Berkeley Ph.D. candidate (who is ABD) to receive the award, which includes a cash prize of $2,000.

-Meet the 2023 Howard Prize Recipient
+Meet the 2025 Howard Prize Recipient

-Click here to read Karen's full bio.
+Click here to read Jacqueline's full bio.

 Help support the Howard Prize!
 Make an online gift in memory of David Howard, or send a check payable to the "UC Berkeley Foundation" to: